 Tunnels were built under active taxiways during this project.
 Airport management required that the taxiways be monitored for settlements due to the potential for tunneling-induced ground loss.

 GEO-Instruments designed and built 70 wireless extensometers for this purpose.
 The extensometers were installed with two four-anchor extensometers on either side of the tunnel and one extensometer over the centerline of the tunnel.
 Each extensometer was equipped with a long-life battery, logger, and radio, all of which were installed to be flush with the taxiway pavement.
-The antenna was embedded in the aircraft-rated lids, which are now called Lid-Link Antennas.
+The antenna was embedded in the aircraft-rated lid, which is now called the Lid-Link Antenna.